zemian/zemian.github.io/blog/_posts/2020/2020-09-27-text-editor.md

 * Then around year 2000, I've used [UltaEdit](https://www.ultraedit.com/) (It's a Windows only text editor back then).
 It's the first true programmer Editor I actually pay for it!
 I was writing lots of Perl code back then, for an online auction site.
 I have used this for several years.
 Mainly it's clean and fast.
 The search and replace that supports Regular Expression, and it lets you search through a folder recursively was awesome!

 * I worked with Microsoft C++ projects for some time, and their [Visual Studio](https://visualstudio.microsoft.com/) was great.
 Heard of IntelliSense?
 Oh it was bleeding edge stuff back then.
 Now a days, just about any IDE has this feature.
-(Note this is not the modern Open source [VSCode](https://code.visualstudio.com/) that Microsoft has.
-Back then Microsoft does not do open source stuff.)

 * Then I got into Java programming.
 A large Java project needed more help than a simple text editor (but I learned all the basics through a plain editor though).
 I started using [Eclipse IDE](https://www.eclipse.org/).
 Due to the need of cross platform (Unix and Windows), and I need something lighter than IDE, I also started using [jEdit](http://www.jedit.org/).
 This lasted for many years.